Fandel-Lin/LOAM/README.md

 Run `metedata_preprocessing.ipynb` for generating intermediate bitmaps.
 The output for this section will default to an automatically created folder `\Solution_0517`.

 Run `postprocessing_for_bitmap.ipynb` for post-processing intermediate bitmaps to support the polygon-recognition model.
+The output for this section will default to an empty folder `\LOAM\data`.

 ### Phase 2 - Using Metadata to Learn to Recognize Polygons